Curriculum Guide

 A graduation requirement introduced in 2008, the Independent Learning Experience (ILE) gives Winsor seniors an opportunity to pursue a specific interest independently.
 Students design their own projects, guided by a faculty seminar leader and a mentor/supervisor in an area of interest.
 Winsor students engage in the ILE during the final month of their senior year.

 The ILE encourages seniors to explore their passions by pursuing projects of their choosing.
 Students can complete an off-campus internship, conduct research, engage in the arts, or serve in the community, among other things.
 Perhaps most importantly, the ILE seeks to give students a chance to rely on their own self-discipline and motivation to accomplish their objectives, which include a final product that synthesizes their learning.
 Each project also includes repeated opportunities for reflection.
-The ILE culminates in presentations to their peers and the greater school community.
+The ILE culminates in presentations by students to their peers, their parents, and the greater school community.
 The independence of these projects helps to prepare seniors for the transition from secondary school to college.